s-victor/TinyPedal/docs/customization.md

 On the left side is calculation panel, which handles `fuel` and `virtual energy` usage calculation and results display.

 Fuel value and unit symbol depend on `Fuel Unit` setting from `Units and symbols` config dialog, `L` = liter, `gal` = gallon.
 Virtual energy unit is `%` = percentage.
-Note, after changed `Fuel Unit` setting, it is require to close and reopen `Fuel calculator` in order to update units info for calculation.
+Note, after changed `Fuel Unit` setting, it is required to close and reopen `Fuel calculator` in order to update units info for calculation.

 On the right side is fuel consumption history table, which lists `lap number`, `lap time`, `fuel consumption`, `virtual energy consumption`, `battery drain`, `battery regen`, `tank capacity` data from [consumption history](#consumption-history) data.
 Invalid lap time or consumption data is highlighted in red.